No One Orders ‘Mystery Meat’: Delivery App Photo Issues

 The image gaps on food delivery platforms beg for a solution.
 The starting point is ownership of the problem.

-A birds-eye survey of food and drink images on food delivery apps reveals inconsistency.
+A bird's-eye survey of food and drink images on food delivery apps reveals inconsistency.
 This damages the app’s brand.

 When food delivery apps don’t meet consumer standards, they suffer: